General Rider Rules

 The rider is responsible for the care and supervision of their service animal on board.
 We require riders to follow these guidelines:

-- Your animal must be on a leash or in a container, remain under your control and behave appropriately.
+- Your animal must remain under your control and behave appropriately.

 - Your animal must be clean, free from offensive odors and free of fleas/ticks